 Cement-based coatings are outdoor polymers that have characteristics similar to cement, and are usually 2 to 10 times thicker than ordinary paints.
 These polymers are mostly used to cover and restore concrete patios and pool decks that are in rough shape.
 Using these coatings is like adding another thin layer of concrete to hide cracks, pits, stains, and other damage.
 Also, these coatings are permeable, meaning they breathe, allowing trapped moisture to escape.
 They are UV stable with excellent color retention, and come in a multitude of colors.
 As an example, if your patio or pool deck is in generally good shape with a few cracks and pits, we would recommend Gulf Sythetics Concrete Rivive.
 If your patio/pool deck is in bad shape and you are considering total replacement, we might recommend Rustoleum Restore 10X, and extremely thick coating that just might save the day and eliminate the need for costly concrete replacement.
 These same coatings are also available for wood repair.

 For patios and pool decks that are new or in excellent shape and have never been painted, an H & C colored stain might be the solution.

 Many clients buy the "BIG BOX STORE" epoxy and try it themselves.
-I will say that the time you spend getting the materials and installing take more time than you will think.
-Also, the floor will come up in time.
-BUT, if you are compelled to do it yourself let us make a recommendation to SHOTBLAST your floor which is always the recommended prep method to all epoxy coating jobs.
+I will say that the time you spend getting the materials and installing takes more time than you will think.
+In addition, the floor will come up in time.
+However, if you are compelled to do it yourself let us make a recommendation to SHOTBLAST your floor which is always the recommended prep method to all epoxy coating jobs.
 For $2.00 sf we will come out and prep the floor so it is ready for your coating.
 A typical 2 car garage will take approximately 2-2.5 hours to shot blast.